 He is in demand as an independent improvement, reform, efficiency and policy expert, speaker and columnist on social care and health.

 Maggie McGrath has extensive experience as a public service transformation and efficiency specialist, with a particular interest in developing and improving children's services.
 She has extensive experience in developing, improving and managing children's services; health and social care integration; and corporate productivity/efficiency programmes.

 She is creative and highly regarded, with a rare combination of social care values and business rigour.
 She is a registered social worker, with qualifications in business, programme and project management.

 Following a career in local authority children's services, she co-founded Acainn Ltd and has delivered a range of programmes and projects in cities, counties and London Boroughs in England and in a newly established Health and Social Care Partnerships in Scotland.

 Recently, she has led the programme to establish four Regional Adoption Agencies across London and pan-London collaboration with the provider sector, in addition to other cross-London projects.

 She developed and delivered a complex Children's Services Transformation Programme for Nottinghamshire.

-She chairs the board of Ripplez CIC, a social enterprise provider of a range of family support services including Family Nurse Partnership, PAUSE and Peer Mentoring..
+She chaired the board of Ripplez CIC for a number of years, a social enterprise provider of a range of family support services including Family Nurse Partnership, PAUSE and Peer Mentoring..